spencerstith/TinySet/README.md

 TinySet takes care of all the column counting and error handling when doing database operations for your project.

+Error handling is an important part of any project, but for quick queries, it can be frustrating to have try/catch blocks all over the place.
+TinySet handles these and will still print meaningful messages when something does go wrong.
+SQL errors also don't always have meaning and looking up error codes is annoying.
+TinySet looks them up for you and tells you what they are.

 For example: You have a database with table `products` and columns `id`, `name`, `cost`, `quantity`.

 With just JDBC, there is so much you have to do to get information: